jonnor/projects/jewelry/README.md

 Tradition piece

 * Make a bending jig for band.
 Circular.
-100mm.
-* Update length of circular band.
-Maybe 1mm?
-* Test CNC milling silver
-* Compare LEDs projecting sideways versus down
-* Measure inductor current of LED driver.
-Find smaller inductor, order
+100mm tall.
+* Order smaller/lower inductor
 * Add reverse polarity protection using PMOS.
 Ex.
 PMV50XPR, AO3401A
+* Change back to single LED in center.
+Either use
 * Twistlock.
-Tagholes should open to other side in outer ring
+Add room for battery wire
 Add holes for connecting sides
-Add room for battery wire
 Add holes for connecting front
+Tagholes should open to other side in outer ring Update sizes
+* Test using a pogopin to connect back to PCB
+* Setup simulation in Blender.
+Or raytracing in FreeCAD
 * Test lasercut a reflector that covers electronics
 * Test painting electronics black, then clean off LED lenses using acetone/isoprop
+* Find a way to put lightsource on top, battery/electronics in bottom.
+LED w/connectors.
+OR Convex reflector/mirror.
+* Move to separate repository

 Software control